IranDippy/Python-Hard-Way/README.md

 #### Exercise 2: Comments And Pound Characters
 * Comment sentences by putting `#` character.
 For example: `print "This is not a comment." # but this is a comment`
-* This is one of the Exception: ` # -* -  coding: utf-8  -* - ` Because this line isn't a simple comment.
+* This is one of the Exceptions:  ` # -* -  coding: utf-8  -* - ` Because this line isn't a simple comment.
 #### Exercise 3: Numbers And Math
 #### Exercise 4: Variables And Names
 #### Exercise 5: More Variables And Printing